 Connect the mixing canister to the motorized base to complete the machine setup

-Begin with the base, which is a large, square-shaped box with a little tray in front.
-Place the plastic container on top of it, matching the spout of the container with the tray on the base’s bottom.
-Place the canister inside the container once it has been thoroughly cold.
+Begin with the base, a large, square-shaped box with a little tray in front.
+Place the plastic container on top of it, matching the container’s spout with the tray on the base’s bottom.
+Next, place the canister inside the container once it has been thoroughly cold.
 The plastic mixing ring should then be inserted into the canister.

 - The top of the mixing ring includes multiple tabs.
 To secure the canister, pull the tabs down over it.

-- The container’s lid and the caps that go over it are among the other minor elements supplied.
-You can put all of these parts in place to see where they belong if you’re setting up the machine for the first time, but you’ll have to remove them later.
+- The container’s lid and the caps are among the other minor elements supplied.
+If you’re setting up the machine for the first time, you can put all of these parts in place to see where they belong, but you’ll have to remove them later.

 Fill the canister halfway with liquid, being cautious not to overfill it.
 The ideal quantity will be labeled on the container.
-If the liquid is not dilute enough, the slush supply will become clogged.
+The slush supply will become clogged if the liquid is not diluted enough.

 Activate the machine

 The Frozen Slushy Maker, like any other machine, is controlled by switches.
-Smoothie or slush canisters contain separate switches for soft refrigeration and granite, such as smoothie or slushie.
+For example, smoothie or slush canisters contain separate switches for soft refrigeration and granite, such as smoothie or slushie.

 Enhancing the Flavor